argoproj/argo-workflows/docs/executor_plugins.md

 ### Discovery

-When a workflow is run, plugins are loaded from:
+When a workflow is run, plugins are only loaded from the workflow's namespace.

-* The workflow's namespace.
-* The Argo installation namespace (typically `argo`).

-If two plugins have the same name, only the one in the workflow's namespace is loaded.

 ### Secrets